On $r$-Simple $k$-Path and Related Problems Parameterized by $k/r$: Undirected -Simple -Path: Single-Exponential Time

 \subsection{Color Coding}

 Knowing that it suffices for us to deal only with solutions having a small number of distinct vertices (in light of Lemma \ref{lem:finalPartition}), we utilize the method of color coding to focus on the following problem.
 Here, $\mathsf{b}(k/r)=30k/r+1$.

-In the \colPathRst\ problem, we are given integers $k,r\in\mathbb{N}$, and a $\mathsf{b}(k/r)$-colored undirected graph $G$.
-The objective is to output \no\ if $G$ has no $r$-simple $k$-path (in this case, the input is called a \no-instance), and \yes\ if it has a colorful $r$-simple $k$-path with fewer than $30(k/r)$ distinct edges\footnote{The explicit requirement of having fewer than $30(k/r)$ distinct edges is meant only to simplify explanation in Section \ref{sec:boundR}.} (in this case, the input is called a \yes-instance).
-If the input is neither a \yes-instance nor a \no-instance, the output can be arbitrary.
+\begin{defproblem} {\colPathRst} {An $n$-vertex $\mathsf{b}(k/r)$-colored undirected graph $G$ and positive integers $k,r$.} {Output \no\ if $G$ has no $r$-simple $k$-path, and \yes\ if it has a colorful $r$-simple $k$-path with fewer than $30(k/r)$ distinct edges.} \end{defproblem}\\ With respect to this problem, when $G$ has no $r$-simple $k$-path, the input is called a \no-instance, and when $G$ has a colorful $r$-simple $k$-path with fewer than $30(k/r)$ distinct edges, the input is called a \yes-instance.
+The explicit requirement of having fewer than $30(k/r)$ distinct edges is meant only to simplify Section \ref{sec:boundR}.
+Notice that if the input is neither a \yes-instance nor a \no-instance, then the output can be arbitrary.

 The proof of the following lemma follows the lines of the proof of Lemma \ref{lem:color} where instead of Lemma \ref{lem:distinctImproved}, we use Lemma \ref{lem:finalPartition}, and hence it is not repeated here.